getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 ## Setting up a Build Directory

 Create a packaging directory to hold sub-directories with packaging files.
-Here we are using the name `solus-builds` and placing it in our home directory, but you can use whatever you prefer.
+Here we are using the name `solus-packages` and placing it in our home directory, but you can use whatever you prefer.

 ```bash
 mkdir ~/solus-packages